In this sixth course, we’ll plunge deeper into the CSS world, we will take a deeper look at the CSS selectors with ID and Class.

 Make way for the CLASS!

-A CSS class is similar to the id, but compare to id, a class can be used multiple times in a web page.
-So we could create a class to give show an alert on screen to our users or to emphasize on certain part of our text, here an example of a class in HTML and in CSS:
+A CSS class is similar to an ID, but with one key difference: a class can be used multiple times on a single web page.
+This makes it ideal for styling repeated elements.
+For example, you can create a class to show an alert to users or to highlight a specific part of your text.

 .alert { color:red; font-weight:bold; }